-The Company faces competition from other packaging suppliers in all the markets that it operates in.
+The Company faces competition from other packaging suppliers in all the markets in which it operates.
 There can be no assurance that the Company will be able to compete successfully against its current or future competitors or that such competition will not have a material adverse effect on the business, financial condition and results of operations of the Company.
 This competitive environment may preclude the Company from passing on higher material, labour and energy costs to its customers.
-Any significant increase in in-house manufacturing by customers of the Company could adversely affect the business, financial condition and results of operations of the Company.
-In addition, the Company's consolidated financial results may be negatively impacted by competitors developing new products or processes that are of superior quality, fit CCL's customers' needs better, or have lower costs; consolidation within CCL's competitors or further pricing pressure on the industry by the large retail chains.
+Any significant increase in in-house manufacturing by customers of the Company could adversely affect the business, financial condition and results of operations of the Company's consolidated financial results may be negatively impacted by competitors developing new products or processes that are of superior quality, fit CCL's customers' needs better, or have lower costs; or by consolidation within CCL's competitors or further pricing pressure on the industry by the large retail chains.

-Profitability of the Container Division
+Sustainability of Profitability of the Container Segment

-The Company's Container Division operated at a substantial loss over the past two years.
-The main drivers of the loss in 2010 were largely due to the higher sales mix of low margin household products and to a lesser extent the effect of the weaker U.S. dollars while the 2009 loss reflected the negative impact of aluminum hedges and lower volumes.
-If the Division is not able to increase prices to maintain its margins, pass cost increases onto its customers, restructure operations, and maintain and grow sales volumes to utilize production capacity, it could have a material adverse effect on the business, financial condition and results of operations of the Company.
-In addition, foreign currency could have a material adverse effect on the Container Division's results as the Canadian plant sells almost all of its production to the United States market in U.S. dollars.
+The Company's Container Segment operated at a substantial loss in 2009 and 2010; however, it posted a return to profitability in 2011 and continued its uptrend in 2012.
+The main drivers of the previous losses were largely due to the higher sales mix of low-margin household products, the effect of the weaker U.S. dollar, and the negative impact of aluminum hedges and lower volumes.
+If the Segment is not able to sustain increased prices to maintain and improve its margins, pass cost increases on to its customers, improve operations, and maintain and grow sales volumes to utilize production capacity, it could have a material adverse effect on the business, financial condition and results of operations of the Company.
+In addition, foreign currency could have a material adverse effect on the Container Segment's results, as the Canadian plant sells almost all of its production to the U.S. market in U.S. dollars.